Browse By Age

 To be truly brilliant, an essay needs to utilise the right language.
 You could make a great point, but if it’s not intelligently articulated, you almost needn’t have bothered.
 Developing the language skills to build an argument and to write persuasively is crucial if you’re to write outstanding essays every time.
 In this article, we’re going to equip you with the words and phrases you need to write a top-notch essay, along with examples of how to utilise them.
-It’s by no means an exhaustive list, and there will often be other ways of using the words and phrases we describe that we won’t have room to include, but there should be more than enough below to help you make an instant improvement to your essay-writing skills – whether you’re a native English speaker or taking your first steps into writing essays in English.
+It’s by no means an exhaustive list, and there will often be other ways of using the words and phrases we describe that we won’t have room to include, but there should be more than enough below to help you make an instant improvement to your essay-writing skills.

 Let’s start by looking at language for general explanations of complex points.